 A heat pump may sound like it only works to warm a space.
 But the name heat pump describes the primary function—an appliance that pumps heat from one location to another.
-An air conditioner is a type of heat pump since it pumps heat from inside a house (cooling the air indoors) to the outdoors.
+For example, an air conditioner is a heat pump since it pumps heat from inside a house (cooling the air indoors) to the outdoors.

 However, an air conditioner can only move heat in a single direction.
-A true heat pump, the type of installation we’re discussing, can switch between pumping heat outside a house to pumping heat inside a house.
-Whatever direction a heat pump is working, it uses the same operation—circulating refrigerant and absorbing heat from one set of coils through evaporation and the releasing heat through the other set of coils through condensation.
+The type of installation we’re discussing, a true heat pump can switch between pumping heat outside a house to pumping heat inside a house.
+Whatever direction a heat pump is working, it uses the same operation—circulating refrigerant and absorbing heat from one set of coils through evaporation and releasing heat through the other set of coils through condensation.